TableBookspro/tablebooks.pro/books/bitcoin.md

 layout: default
 title: Bitcoin Coffee Table Book
 desc_1: |
+  <strong>The Code, The Correspondence, and The Paper that started it all.</strong>
+  <br><br>
-  <strong>The Code, The Correspondence, and The Paper that started it all.</strong><br><br>On October 31st 2008, the pseudonymous Satoshi Nakamoto published a whitepaper called Bitcoin: A Peer-to-Peer Electronic Cash System.<br><br>Bitcoin Coffee Table Book is a 554 page doorstop showcasing the beginnings of Bitcoin.
+  On October 31st 2008, the pseudonymous Satoshi Nakamoto published a whitepaper called Bitcoin: A Peer-to-Peer Electronic Cash System.<br><br>Bitcoin Coffee Table Book is a 500+ page doorstop showcasing the beginnings of Bitcoin.
 Elegantly designed so that you can immerse yourself and your living space in the very genesis of the Bitcoin revolution.
 desc_2: |
   American Coffee Table Book is available through a number of retailers.
+Please try to buy from Barnes And Noble if possible, it helps us to ensure proper bestseller list placement during this period.
+  <br><br>
-Please try to buy from Barnes And Noble if possible, it helps us to ensure proper bestseller list placement during this period.<br>American Coffee Table Book is available through a number of retailers.
-Please try to buy from Barnes And Noble if possible, it helps us to ensure proper bestseller list placement during this period.<br>American Coffee Table Book is available through a number of retailers.
+  American Coffee Table Book is available through a number of retailers.
+Please try to buy from Barnes And Noble if possible, it helps us to ensure proper bestseller list placement during this period.
+  <br><br>
+  American Coffee Table Book is available through a number of retailers.
 Please try to buy from Barnes And Noble if possible, it helps us to ensure proper bestseller list placement during this period.
 desc_3: |
   Featuring three-sided edge-printing, American Coffee Table Book is simply the most beautiful way to celebrate America... on your coffee table.<br><br><strong>MADE FOR AMERICANS</strong>
 ---